 RESULTS: As expected the Derwent Coloursoft pencils blended the best due to its soft core, closely followed by the Karisma pencils.
-The Derwent Lightfast pencil appears to have shattered expectations again as an Oil based pencil, as it blends smoothly and little pressure is needed to apply and blend, more like a wax based pencil.
+The Derwent Lightfast pencil appears to have shattered expectations again as an oil based pencil, as it blends smoothly and little pressure is needed to apply and blend, more like a wax based pencil.
 I was very surprised with this outcome (Well done Derwent!)
 The Luminance pencils, Lyra Polycolor and Prismacolor Premier do not blend as smoothly but a BLENDER pencil can be used to improve this somewhat (results will depend on the amount of layers and heaviness of the application) - The 'Non brand' range are limited in their blendability but allows for some and due to the hardness of the Verithin, Procolour and Polychromos pencils, I found these blended the least.
-Finally the Van Gogh pencils let me down with their blending abilities as I thought these would act the same as the Premier Prismacolour, sadly they don't, when an Oil based pencil (Derwent Lightfast) blends far better than a Wax based pencil (Van Gogh) I have to question if it's time to splash out on Derwent's latest pencil range (My poor bank balance!!)
+Finally the Van Gogh pencils let me down with their blending abilities as I thought these would act the same as the Premier Prismacolour, sadly they don't, when an oil based pencil (Derwent Lightfast) blends far better than a wax based pencil (Van Gogh).

 How white are the whites?